iainctduncan/papers/source/background.rst

-The framework-driven approach thus significantly decreases the number of decisions the programmer must make and the amount of code that must be created, while still preserving the flexibility one gains from working in a general purpose language.
+The framework-driven approach thus significantly decreases the number of decisions the programmer must make and the amount of code that must be created, while still preserving the flexibility one gains from working in a general-purpose language.

-While the framework-oriented approach is less flexible than the library-oriented approach, given the programmer must work within the architectural constraints imposed by the framework, the strength of GPPLs compared to either textual DSLs or visual patching platforms is in both cases flexibility, especially with regard to implementing complex algorithms.
+While the framework-oriented approach is less flexible than the library-oriented approach (given thatthe programmer must work within the architectural constraints imposed by the framework), the strength of GPPLs compared to either textual DSLs or visual patching platforms is in both cases flexibility, especially with regard to implementing complex algorithms.
-With a general purpose language, the programmer has far more in the way of programming constructs and techniques available to them.
+With a general-purpose language, the programmer has far more in the way of programming constructs and techniques available to them.
 Implementing complex algorithms is no more difficult than it is in any programming language.
-Looping, recursion, nested function calls, and complex design patterns are all practical, and the programmer has a wealth of resources available to help them, drawing from the (vastly) larger documentation available for general purpose languages.
+Looping, recursion, nested function calls, and complex design patterns are all practical, and the programmer has a wealth of resources available to help them, drawing from the (vastly) larger pool of documentation available for general-purpose languages.

 Of course, this comes at the cost of giving of the programmer both a great deal more to learn and a lot more work to do to get making music.